-More than eight million fans have watched the Runnin' Utes in the Huntsman Center, where the team is 593-145 (.803) all-time with winning records in 42 of the last 43 seasons—including eight undefeated campaigns.
-Utah attracted a total of 216,914 fans for an average of 12,051 per contest in 2016-17.
-The Utes have drawn more than 200,000 fans inside the Huntsman Center in each of the past four seasons.
+More than eight million fans have watched the Runnin’ Utes in the Huntsman Center, where the team is 603-150 (.801) all-time with winning records in 43 of the last 44 seasons—including eight undefeated campaigns.
+The Utes have averaged more than 12,000 fans at home three of the past four seasons.
 Utah ranked second in the Pac-12 and No. 24 in the nation in home attendance in 2015-16.

 The Huntsman Center underwent a $6 million renovation in the summer of 2014.
 The original ceiling cloud was replaced with a super grid structure.
 Energy efficient LED arena lighting, which accommodates instant on and off, was installed.
 A new state-of-the-art sound system and ceiling mounted sound panels provided greater clarity.
 The project also included a draping system, offering a more intimate setting in the arena’s lower bowl for smaller events with seating for 8,400.
 In 2017-18, a newly-designed center-hung video display system, four new corner boards hung from the ceiling structure and four boards on the walls of the lower bowl, totaling $4.1 million.